What is your ROI on producing marketing content?

 The Six-Sigma Analysis

 One client, who at the time was producing only about 60 quarterly factsheets of various types, was shown the potential to save nearly $44,000 per quarter due to increased efficiencies and reduced labor and staffing burden.
 That figure included the cost of adding a high-end automation platform.
-No, their team was not huge and their process was not bloated.
+Their team was not huge and their process was not bloated.
 This cost figure came from understanding every single touchpoint, discussion, meeting, review, re-do, and late hour put into their literature maintenance.
 It also quantified the opportunity cost of other work that could be done if literature production wasn’t hanging over the team’s head.
 (It did not, however, take into account the estimated cost of FINRA-levied penalties potentially charged for errors or compliance issues.)

 Without conducting a full six-sigma analysis of your organization, we can provide some rules of thumb and simple formulas to help you establish your baseline departmental costs with a more comprehensive set of considerations.